 In 2011, the Weekly Review and Pictorial Parade newsreel series were inscribed on the UNESCO Memory of the World New Zealand Register.

-For all enquiries relating to audiovisual material, please contact our Research Services team on email@example.com.
-They will advise you on access (for private research or professional use), pricing, and conditions of use.
+For all enquiries relating to audiovisual material, please use our general enquiries form.
+An archivist will then help advise you on access (for private research or professional use), pricing, and conditions of use.